How to Be Stoic – 10 Mindsets to Live By

 You don’t have an excuse.

 Today, it’s easier than ever to learn something new every day.
 Wisdom is abundant all over the internet.
 Books are cheap and get delivered directly to your comfy reading chair.
 We can learn from the smartest people who ever lived—for a few bucks.
+Learn and don't be afraid to ask philosophical questions to broaden your perspective.

 3. Say Only What Isn’t Better Left Unsaid